 These costs vary from state to state, so it’s important to compare the plans available in your area for an accurate cost estimate.

 How do I enroll in a Medicare HMO Plan?

 The government’s Medicare Plan finder makes this process simple.
 Use this online tool to research available HMO plans in your area.
 When you’ve chosen a plan, go to the insurer’s website to check for online enrollment options.

 If online enrollment isn’t available, contact the insurance company by phone or email to request a paper enrollment form.
 Complete the form you receive and return it to the insurer to join.
 You can also enroll by calling Medicare at 1-800-633-4227.

 To enroll in a Medicare Advantage plan, you first need to be enrolled in Original Medicare Part A and Part B. After you’re enrolled in Original Medicare, you can enroll in an HMO plan during your Initial Enrollment Period or during other enrollment periods throughout the year.

 - Initial Enrollment Period (IEP): This seven-month period starts three months before the month of your 65th birthday, the month of your birthday, and ends three months after your birthday month.

 - Initial Coverage Enrollment Period (ICEP): This is the enrollment period for those who want to enroll in a Medicare Advantage plan and often occurs at the same time as the IEP for Original Medicare.

-- Medicare Advantage Open Enrollment: Medicare beneficiaries who are already enrolled in a Medicare Advantage plan can switch plans between January 1st and March 31st.
+- Medicare Advantage Open Enrollment: If you are already enrolled in a Medicare Advantage plan, you can switch plans between January 1st and March 31st.

 To enroll, you need your Medicare number and the date your Parts A and B coverage began.
 Your Medicare card has this information.